UK Journalism Courses

 Where can I study Journalism in the UK?

-To learn more about the best Journalism courses in the UK, find details on the top ten ranking Journalism universities in the Guardian 2016 University Guide below:
+To learn more about the best Journalism courses in the UK, find details on the top ten ranking Journalism, publishing and public relations universities in the Guardian University Guide 2019 below:

 - Cardiff University